marcopennekamp/lore/specification/fragments.md

 Lore supports **immutable global variables**.
 Every global variable has a type and must be initialized immediately.

 Global variables may be initialized with complex expressions.
 However, similar to how object properties are handled, an expression that refers to a function, constructor, object, or another global variable requires the global variable to be initialized **lazily**.
-Cyclical use is currently undefined behavior and will lead to run-time errors.
+Cyclical use is undefined behavior and will lead to run-time errors.

 Declaring a global variable and function with the **same name** is illegal and results in a compilation error.
-The same applies to two or more global variables that share a name.
+The same applies to two global variables that share a name.

 ###### Example